 "There have been great societies that did not use the wheel, but there have been no societies that did not tell stories."

 Storytelling is one of the oldest traditions of mankind and is a unique way to enhance literacy and communication skills, build self-esteem, and so much more.
-We provide professional storytelling for education, children and communities in New Jersey.
+We provide professional storytelling for education, children and youth, and families in at-risk communities in New Jersey.
 Programs can be found in schools, detention and youth shelters as well as community organizations.
 Check out the following to find how storytelling can help you!

 SAI is proud to be currently funded by: